wumpyproject/wumpy/README.md

 ## Goals

 The point of Wumpy is to not be in the way.
-By using C extension classes to save on memory (and not be in the way of performance) and providing several ways to inject custom classes Wumpy aims to be as extensible as possible.
+By providing several ways to inject custom classes (and working on using Cython for optional C extension classes usage) Wumpy aims to be as extensible as possible.

 ## Contributing